Lawyer Referral Services

 Under Georgia Rule of Professional Conduct 7.3(c), a lawyer shall not compensate or give anything of value to a person or organization to recommend or secure the lawyer's employment by a client, or as a reward for having made a recommendation resulting in the lawyer's employment by a client;except that the lawyer may pay for public communications permitted by Rule 7.1, and except as follows:

-A lawyer may pay the usual and reasonable fees or dues charged by a lawyer referral service, if the service meets the requirements of Bar Rule 7.3(c)(1).
+- A lawyer may pay the usual and reasonable fees or dues charged by a lawyer referral service, if the service meets the requirements of Bar Rule 7.3(c)(1).

-Please review Bar Rules 7.1 and 7.3(c) for a description of each exception.
+Please review Bar Rules 7.1 and 7.3(c) for a complete description of each exception.